 Sen. Bill Cassidy of Louisiana, the top Republican on the Senate HELP Committee, announced within hours of the DOL releasing the Final Rule that he’ll introduce a Congressional Review Act resolution in the hopes of repealing the rule.

 Additionally, a major trade group — Associated Builders and Contractors — released a statement saying the rule undermines “flexible independent work” and “will result in more confusion”, among some of its objections.

 Several nationwide companies that rely on independent contractors — DoorDash and Uber — responded to the rule by saying they felt the new rule would have little impact on their operations because their workers were “properly classified as independent contractors.”

 Paychex Can Help

 Regulatory activity could add to what already might be a sizable list of compliance obligations your business has to keep up with.
 Paychex will continue to monitor this topic.
 Your business should be prepared and Paychex HR solutions can help.
-It offers compliance support to help keep you up to date on laws and regulations and an HR Professional who can provide proactive advice that helps you to develop a strategy and ultimately stay focused on your business.
+We offer compliance support to help keep you up to date on laws and regulations and an HR Professional who can provide proactive HR advice that might help you to develop a strategy, including assessments and updates to policies and procedures so you can ultimately stay focused on your business.